tobydriscoll/udmath351/notes/eigen/determinants.md

 ### Cramer's Rule

 Even though a 2x2 inverse is easy, it's still not the most convenient way to solve a linear system $\bfA\bfx=\bfb$ by hand.
-There is an even faster equivalent shortcut known as {term}`Cramer's Rule`:
+There is an even faster equivalent shortcut known as **Cramer's Rule**:

 \begin{align*}
 x_1 & = \frac{ \twodet{b_1}{A_{12}}{b_2}{A_{22}} }{ \det(\bfA) }\\[1ex]